 “FREE email lists available here!
 Hurry Up!”

-You might want to stride up to the person selling these email lists and own the whole collection available.
+You might want to stride up to the person selling these simple email lists and own the whole collection available.

 NO NO NO!